macosui/macos_ui/website/docs/getting_started/installation.md

 import 'package:macos_ui/macos_ui.dart';
 ```

 Congratulations!
 You've now added `macos_ui` to your application.
-Let's move on to some basic concepts.
+Let's move on to a codelab that will introduce some basic concepts.